All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 - Engine problems – Issues with the engine, such as a damaged head gasket, a malfunctioning cooling system component, or a blocked exhaust system, can lead to overheating.

-Not every ATV overheats the same, some have better cooling and channels for better airflow.
+Not every quad overheats the same, some have better cooling and channels for better airflow.
 Some have better heat shields for the driver and passenger.
 Keep an eye on the display and other warning signs as you could miss the overheating as every ATV and side by side is different.

 What To Do If Your ATV Is Overheating